 The management of security breaches is undoubtedly one of the most important new features of the GDPR.
-A year ago we already published a post where we explained what to do in case they occurred in your company or startup, but certainly the reality of this last year requires an update of the content.
+A year ago, we published a post where we explained what to do if they occurred in your company or startup, but the situation of this last year certainly requires an update of the content.

 What to do in the event of a security breach?

-The basic obligations in the face of any security breach, according to the GDPR and as we recommended in November 2019, are three:
+The are three basic obligations in light of any security breach, according to the GDPR and as recommended in November 2019:

 - Record and internally manage the security breach.
-This requires having an internal protocol so that security breaches are communicated to the responsible and they document what steps have been followed in order to minimize their impact.
-This last point is very important because sometimes companies do not have a real and effective capacity to prevent an attack or a security breach, but they have a say to decide how they respond to it.
-This is a factor that the Spanish Data Protection Authority (“AEPD”) values highly in the event that the breach ends up in a sanctioning procedure.
+This requires having an internal protocol so that security breaches are reported to the person responsible to record the steps that have been followed in order to minimise their impact.
+This last point is very important because companies do sometimes not have a real and effective capacity to prevent an attack or a security breach, but they have a say in deciding how they respond.
+This is a factor that the Spanish Data Protection Authority (“AEPD”) values highly if the breach ends up in penalty proceedings.

-- Analyze if the breach should be communicated to the AEPD.
-This is one of the important novelties of the GDPR and it is that the obligation to communicate data breaches to the AEPD is introduced; the only exception is that this breach is unlikely to create risks for affected people (for example, if data was encrypted).
-In all other cases, communication is mandatory within 72 hours after the incident was known.
-This is not just any factor because many times companies know about the incident even months after it has occurred.
+- Analyse whether the breach should be reported to the AEPD.
+This is one of the important new issues in the GDPR: the introduction of the obligation to report data breaches to the AEPD; the only exception is that this breach is unlikely to create risks to those affected (for example, if data was encrypted).
+In all other cases, reporting is mandatory within 72 hours after becoming aware of the incident.
+This is not just any old factor, because companies often become aware of the incident months after it has occurred.

-- Analyze whether the breach needs to be communicated to affected people.
-In the most serious cases (theft of credentials or breaches that may imply identity theft) communication to those affected is required.
+- Analyse whether the breach should be reported to those affected.
+In the most serious cases (identity theft or breaches that might imply identity theft) reporting to those affected is required.

-In relation to these last two important points, we add here an important novelty and it is the recent publication by the AEPD of a questionnaire that allows deciding if communication is necessary to the AEPD itself and to those affected.
-By answering a few brief questions, you can have an orientation on how to act.
+In relation to these last two important points, an important new issue must be added here, which is the recent publication by the AEPD of a questionnaire that enables you to decide whether reporting is required to the AEPD itself and to those affected.
+By answering a few brief questions, you are given guidelines on how to act.

 Are there fees for not reporting security breaches?